futuredapp/Engineering-Handbook/docs/teams/ios/ios_localization.md

         ![Step 6](Resources/ios_localization_6.png){ width="900" }

-    - run the Localization target
-        - you should see the new localization files upon successful completion
+    - run the Localization target  - you should see the new localization files upon successful completion

-    - kudos to our colleagues from Ackee 🖤
+5. Kudos to our colleagues from Ackee 🖤